ins-dataset/ins/UserManual.md

 ## Overview

-Below are the ROS topics of each sensor modality in MCD.
+Below are the ROS topics of each sensor modality in INS.
 Please click on the link on each message type for their detailed definition.
 Other details such as resolutions are also provided.
 The naming convention `**/\<hardware-unit\>/\<modality\>/...**' is applied for all topics in both the ATV and HHS setups.
 Note that the 't' and 'b' affixes in the names of the realsense D455 modules refer to 'top' and 'bottom' units.
 They do not mean a hardware variant.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}